jovick-coder/jovick-coder/README.md

 # My name is **Josiah Victor**

-I am an alumni Fellow at SideHustle a software development initiative in Abuja as a Junior Front-end Developer &#x263A;.
+I am an alumni Fellow at SideHustle a software development initiative in Abuja as a Front-end Developer &#x263A;.

 Currently a Freelancer, Technical Writer and a Part-time Javascript and React Tutor